- Click On Orange Button Above For Free 'Insider' Praxis II Report

 1.)
 How To Use Praxis II Practice Test Questions To Boost Your Score To Passing LevelYou need Praxis II practice test questions as must as you need a prep book to pass your ETS teacher certification exam.
 Multiple choice exams like the Math; Special Education; Elementary Education: Content Knowledge; and Elementary Education: Curriculum, Instruction and Assessment require more than just content and professional knowledge.
 You must also have test taking skills and test question analysis skills to pass.

-- First, use a “test readiness assessment” that’s like the real ETS exam questions and “Test At A Glance” outline on the official ETS website.
+- First, use a “test readiness assessment” that’s like real ETS exam questions.
+Then use the “Test At A Glance” outline on the official ETS website.
 Make sure your assessment’s questions covers the wide breadth of content and competencies measured on your specific exam.
 Identify what content and test taking skills you’re lacking in now.
 Pinpoint your blind spots or the content that you need to beef-up in your test prep in order to pass.

 - Dedicate 20% your Praxis II study sessions to building your test taking skills.
 Remember that even intelligent people are bad test takers.
 That’s why integrating Praxis practice tests into your test preparation is very important.
 Often some simple test coaching to tweak how you approach and answer test questions can spike your score dramatically.